sim108-Data/researchskill_assignement4/README.md

 # Introduction to research skills (for GC)
 ## Assignement 4

+This repository contains the following files :

+\begin{enumerate}
+ \item assignement4.py : the python file containing the code
+ \item export_trajets.csv : the csv containing the data
+ \item requirements.txt : the text file containing all the library used in the code
+ \item week.jpg and weekend.jpg : which represents the two graphs that you should get after compiling the code
+\end{enumerate}

+## Description

 This code helps to model the traffic congestion for the city of in Montréal for the period of September 2017 to October 2017.
 Warning : Due to the big amonth of data, the code take 20 minute to run in order to make both graphs.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started